honeydew-sc/Honeydew-CheckGmail/README.md

         body => $html_rfc822_body
     }

-If no messages are found, this will croak.
+This hashref can be passed to ["save\_email"](#save_email) to write to a file if desired.

+N.B.: A message will only be returned to you if and only if the most recent message is unread.
+If the most recent message is already seen, this will croak.
+If no messages are found to match your criteria, this will croak.

 ## save\_email($message)